pdn4kd/SDSS-Tidal-Parameter-Analysis/README.md

 # SDSS-Tidal-Parameter-Analysis
 Finding tidal parameters of SDSS galaxies via sérsic fits.
 Derived from Xia's code.

+tophat_4.0_5x5.conv, default.nnw, and test1.param provide additional information the scripts need to run, but you may be able to swap them out, depending on available libraries. read_PSF is also required, but not included.
+Download/compile from SDSS.

 Specific workflow:

 Enter SQL query & object list